fEst1ck/coverage-playground/README.md

-# Dummy Fuzzer
+# Dummy Fuzzer(WIP)

-A simple coverage-guided fuzzer for learning and testing purposes.
+A simple coverage-guided fuzzer for comparing different coverage metrics.
+The fuzzer should be used with programs instrumented with https://github.com/fEst1ck/path-cov-instr.

 ## Building